thomasborgen/hypermedia/README.md

-Hi

-This is Pal.
+# Hypermedia

-Pal is a pure python library for working with html.
-Pals killer feature is that elements can have a `slot` that can be filled in later.
-This is great for composability.
-Because of that it works great with HTMX partials and full page reloads.
+hypermedia is a pure python library for working with html. hypermedias killer feature is that it is html code is composable through `slot` concept.
+Because of that, it works great with HTMX partials and full page reloads.

-Pal is made to work with FastAPI and HTMX. but can be used by any web server.
+Hypermedia is made to work with FastAPI and HTMX. but can be used by any web server.

 Here are some basics: